Most other rangefinders are named after their max ranging capability, but not the Sig.

 Who is the Sig Sauer KILO 3000 BDX Best Suited to?

 The Sig Sauer KILO 3000 BDX is talked about constantly across the board.
 If you already have BDX gear, it’s a no-brainer to go the Kilo 3000 BDX route.
+We like it so much we have it featured on our best binoculars under $1000 article.

 When it came to determining if it had the “it factor” to be reviewed, it blew the Athlon Cronus 10X50 UHD out of the water.